RobinCaroff/workshop-kmp/codelab.md

 Duration: 0:12:00

 #### In this step, you will implement a better architecture in native apps !

+Negative
+: If you're in a hurry, you can skip this step and go directly to [Step 6](/codelab-kotlin-multiplatform/#7). 😉

 Nothing to do in the Kore library this time !